 Neurox Workload cluster

 The Neurox Workload management cluster is where GPU workloads run on GPU nodes.
 When deployed standalone, it does not require ingress nor persistent disk.
-Typically, the Neurox Workload components are installed together with Neurox Control plane components in a Kubernetes cluster.
+Typically, the Neurox Workload components are installed together with Neurox Control plane components in a single combined Kubernetes cluster.

 This page outline the requirements needed to deploy standalone Neurox Workload components into additional Kubernetes GPU clusters.
 Neurox Workload can autodetect many Cloud Service Provider (CSP) environments, automatically surfacing metadata such as region or availability zone, as well as identify models of GPUs attached.